Fanny (band): Career

 The group continued to pick up well-known fans; David Bowie sent the group a letter admiring their work and invited the band to a post-show party where he showed them mime techniques.
 With young engineer Leslie Ann Jones as their road manager and live sound mixer, Fanny toured worldwide, opening for Slade, Jethro Tull and Humble Pie, gaining widespread popularity in the United Kingdom.
 A 1971 article in Sounds remarked that the group "seems that they are the support group to everyone these days".
 The group made several live television appearances during tours, including The Sonny and Cher Show, American Bandstand, The Old Grey Whistle Test and Beat-Club.

 The group's third album, Fanny Hill (1972) featured the Beatles' engineer Geoff Emerick in addition to Perry's production.
-It included covers of the Beatles' "Hey Bulldog" and Marvin Gaye's "Ain't That Peculiar".
-The latter featured regular Rolling Stones saxophonist Bobby Keys, and was released as a single, reaching #85 on the Billboard Hot 100.
+It included covers of the Beatles' "Hey Bulldog" (with a new verse) and Marvin Gaye's "Ain't That Peculiar".
+The latter featured regular Rolling Stones saxophonist Bobby Keys, and was released as a single, reaching number 85 on the Billboard Hot 100.
 Fellow Stones sideman Jim Price also played brass on the album.
-Rolling Stone wrote a rave review of the album, praising the group's musical skills and particularly June Millington's ability to play both lead and rhythm guitar.
+Rolling Stone wrote a rave review of the album, praising the group's musical skills and particularly June's ability to play both lead and rhythm guitar.

 Their fourth album, Mothers Pride (1973), was produced by Todd Rundgren.
-By the time Mothers Pride was released, June Millington was feeling constrained by the group format.
+By the time Mothers Pride was released, June was feeling constrained by the group format.
 The record label wanted her to wear certain designer clothes and adopt a hard rock image, which she resisted.
-She decided to quit the group, later saying "I needed to figure out who I was" and regularly clashed with Barclay due to conflicting personalities.
-June moved to Woodstock to study Buddhism, but insisted that the group continue without her.
+She decided to quit the group, later saying "I needed to figure out who I was" while she regularly clashed with Barclay due to conflicting personalities.
+June moved to Woodstock, New York to study Buddhism, but insisted that the group continue without her.

 De Buhr also left the band, with a returning Brandt replacing her on drums.
 Patti Quatro (sister of Suzi Quatro) replaced June on guitar.
 This lineup signed with Casablanca Records and released the final Fanny album, Rock and Roll Survivors, in 1974.
-The first single, "I've Had It" reached #79 on the Billboard Hot 100.
+The first single, "I've Had It" reached number 79 on the Billboard Hot 100.
 Brandt left the band shortly after the album's completion when she married composer James Newton Howard, and was briefly replaced by Cam Davis.
-Barclay quit the group at the end of 1974, thinking it was not working without June Millington.
-The second single, "Butter Boy" was written by Jean Millington about Bowie, and became their biggest hit, reaching #29 on the Billboard Hot 100 in April 1975.
+During this time, Fanny backed Keith Moon on his cover of their "Solid Gold" for his album Two Sides of the Moon.
+Another recording they did with Moon, "I Don't Suppose", was not released until a years later reissue of the album.
+Barclay quit the group at the end of 1974 to pursue other interests.
+Concurrently, the album's second single, "Butter Boy", written by Jean about Bowie, became their biggest hit, reaching number 29 on the Billboard Hot 100 in April 1975.
 By the time that single was released, the group had split.